-How to Take an Exam by John Bandler
+How to Take an Exam

 This short article offers guidance for those preparing for an exam, including those studying for certification exams.
 It is based upon my personal experience and contains some helpful concepts.
 Of course, everyone approaches testing from a different perspective, so adapt as needed to suit yourself.

 I have taken a lot of tests over the years and have developed some decent skills.
 Challenging tests have included college exams, Army and State Police tests, law school admissions test and exams and the bar exams, and many certification tests, including some highly technical materials that were very challenging.
 So here are a few tips.

 1. Prepare and study.
 The most important part about taking an exam is to properly prepare and study.
 Learn the material, have confidence in yourself and your ability to learn it and pass it.
 Don’t try to take shortcuts or learn magic tricks to pass the test.
 See my article, How to Learn and Study.

 2. Research the test taking location, format, and rules.
 Including:

 - Where you need to be and when, and how you will get there (early)

 - What you must bring, what you may bring, what you cannot bring